general-molecular-simulations/so3lr/README.md

 so3lr opt --help
 ```

-Optimize a molecule structure using the FIRE algorithm:
+Optimize a structure using the FIRE algorithm:

 ```shell script
 so3lr opt --input geometry.xyz --force-conv 0.05 --lr-cutoff 12.0